 What should I know if I expect to sell my house within 10 years?

-Residential properties that have been used solely by the purchaser can be sold within three calendar years after the purchase is signed, capital gains (and income) tax-free.
+Residential properties that have been used solely by the purchaser can be sold tax-free within two calendar years after the purchase is signed.

 In Germany, mind you, selling your property means canceling your mortgage.
-If your fixed period is not over it will result in cancellation fees.
-You can avoid these fees by either paying off the entire mortgage in line with the mortgage contract (making use of the option to pay off each year extra using the so-called Sondertilgung), renting the apartment after moving, or not fixing the interest rate for longer than the period you plan to stay.
-In addition, there is a special law in Germany (§ 489 BGB) that allows you to refinance your house without interest penalty after your mortgage is more than 10 years old!
-You can make use of this rule to pay-off your mortgage and thus avoid any interest penalties when moving house.
+If your fixed period is not over, it will result in early prepayment fees.
+You can avoid these fees by either paying off the entire mortgage in line with the mortgage contract, renting the apartment after moving, or not fixing the interest rate for longer than the period you plan to own the property.
+In addition, there is a special law in Germany (§ 489 BGB) that allows you to cancel your mortgage without any prepayment penalties after your mortgage is more than ten years old.
+You can make use of this rule to pay off your mortgage and thus avoid any prepayment penalties when moving house.

 Please note that we do not provide tax advice, but you can find an extensive interview with a tax advisor here that spells out many insights and provides useful tips.